...

 Enemy design

 The design of the enemies originated from concepts of horror and blood.
 It had to be something that remains distinct even in a pixelated, top-down view.
 Leeches and other parasites became direct inspiration, mainly due to their appearance, but also for their desire for blood.
 I created the enemy design in Photoshop, and then used this JavaScript library to turn them into pixel art.
-The idle and moving animations both had 6 frames each.
+The idle and moving animations both have 6 frames each.
 Below is the final enemy design.

 Detail image